Clara Ragaz: Career

 Nadig first taught in England and France before returning to Switzerland.
 She taught in a Sunday school and became involved in missionary work, which is how in 1893 she met the social activist Leonhard Ragaz, whom she married in 1901.
 She took a teaching position in the Engadin valley, while her husband served as the chief Protestant cleric of Chur between 1902 and 1906.
 In 1902, she was one of the founders of the Swiss Federation of Abstinent Women (Schweiz Bundes abstinenter Frauen), an arm of the international temperance movement in Switzerland.
 In 1907, she joined the feminist organization Union for the Advancement of Women (Union für Frauenbestrebungen), when the couple were in Bern and her husband served as a pastor for the Basel Minster.
 In 1908, they moved to Zürich, where Ragaz continued teaching and her husband was engaged as a professor of theology at the University of Zurich.
-In Zürich Ragaz joined the buyer's collective known as the Social Buyer's League (Sozialen Käuferliga), which aimed at improving the situation of workers through conscious buying methods of consumers, and remained a part of the group until 1915.
+In Zürich Ragaz joined the buyers' collective known as the Social Buyers' League (Sozialen Käuferliga), which aimed at improving the situation of workers through conscious buying methods of consumers, and remained a part of the group until 1915.
 Together with Emma Pieczynska-Reichenbach she worked towards improving the minimum wage of female workers, shorter working hours, and better working conditions.